 Bake for 1 hour 15 minutes or until springy to the touch.
 Meanwhile, make caramel sauce: combine all ingredients in a pot and stir over medium heat until boiling.
 Simmer for 3 minutes or until combined and glossy.

 Once skewer in out clean, remove sticky dates from oven.
 Make holes with a chopstick all around the sticky dates.
 Spoon the caramel sauce over sticky.
-Make sure it seep in the hole and sides.
+Make sure it seeps in the hole and sides.
 Bake a further 5-8 minutes.
 Serve warm with cream or custard or ice cream.
 Enjoy!!!!

 Note: You might need extra flour if its too liquid.
 Oven temperature may vary.
 You might need less or more time.
 You may omit brandy just use water.
 You may want to make one recipe.
 As my family is big and everyone would go for second helpings I make one and a half recipe.